-If you have seen one mall store you have seen them all so why not try something different, Roseau features a thriving old style downtown district with unique stores.
+If you have seen one mall store you have seen them all so why not try something different, Roseau features a thriving old-style downtown district with unique stores.
 The entire downtown has been revitalized with paver sidewalks, old style street lighting and music playing all day long.
 Small pocket parks add to the quaint character of the downtown district.
-On many Thursdays in the summer local musicians set up to play music in the park.
+On many Thursdays, in the summer local musicians set up to play music in the park.
 The heart of the downtown however is the unique combination of stores offering gifts, candles, jewelry, books, apparel, footwear, furniture, variety items, and much more.
 After an enjoyable day of shopping Roseau offers a number of entertainment options including bowling or watching a new release movie at the art deco Roso Theatre.
 For a good meal Roseau offers a variety of diners, sit down supper clubs, bar & grilles, fast food restaurants, pizzerias, ethnic food, drive-ins, and cafés.

 Roseau enjoys a thriving arts and music scene.
 Throughout the year various art and music venues offer opportunities for residents and visitors to enjoy a wide selection of music and art experiences.
 Many of these events are held a various public areas in Roseau including the Riverview Park Gazebo, Pioneer Farm & Village, Roseau City Center, and the Roseau School Theater.

-History buffs will enjoy the Roseau Pioneer Farm and Village as well as the Roseau County Museum.
 The Pioneer Farm showcases various buildings that have been moved in from across the area and restored.
 Visit an actual one room school house, a print shop, mercantile, and church among other buildings.
 Each fall a Pioneer Farm festival is held showing many old time demonstrations along with music and other activities for the whole family.
 The Roseau County Museum and Interpretive Center located in the Roseau City Center offers a look back at the history of Roseau County and the people who settled this region.
 The Roseau County Museum is a first class museum specializing in research and genealogy.
 The Roseau County Museum also hosts a number of traveling exhibits of interest, including Smithsonian exhibits, to Roseau residents as well as visitors.

 Roseau has something for every interest.
 You will enjoy the beauty of Roseau along with the great people who call it home.
 That is why Men’s Journal Magazine named Roseau: “The friendliest place in America.”